How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 In addition, an ever-increasing number of companies depend on technology to carry out their daily operations, but cyber threats, like ransomware, can halt your business in an instant.
 Widespread appreciation that prevention is better than a cure has led to growing importance of cyber security and demand for solutions ensuring their resilience.
 For example, more SaaS customers now require regular vulnerability assessments, and having proof of security testing can also help you to generate more business.

-Vulnerability scanners come in various types: some excel at network scanning, others at web applications, IoT devices or container security.
+Vulnerability scanners come in various types: some excel at network scanning, others at web applications, API security, IoT devices or container security.
+Some even help with attack surface management.
 If you’re a small business, you’re likely to find a single scanner covering all or most of your systems.
 However, larger companies with complex networks may prefer to combine multiple scanners to achieve the desired level of security.
 Read our guide to vulnerability scanning to learn more about the vulnerability scanning process and how to choose the right scanner for your business.

 With the right tools in hand, you can perform a vulnerability assessment by working through the following steps: